gdanko/SwiftBar-plugins/README.md

 ## Features
 * Plugins that support environment variables will automatically create the `.vars.json` file if one doesn't exist in the config path
 * Some plugins allow you to modify settings on the fly
+* Every plugin has a debugging menu that can be toggled via the plugin's `Settings` menu

 ## Plugins
 * [Network](#network)